 Super-polished: no more than 1 Angstrom RMS over central 30 mm diameter

-There shall be no scratches, sleeks or point defects within the central 30 mm diameter, visible by naked eye when viewed against a dark background in good illumination.
+There shall be no scratches, sleeks or point defects within the central 30 mm diameter, visible by naked eye.
+The examination should be done in a dark room against a dark background using an illumination system of at least 150 W total power.

 20-10 scratch-dig outside central 30 mm diameter.